What is Sumiyoshi Taisha?

 Highlights of Sumiyoshi Taisha

-Main Hall in Sumiyoshi-zukuri (National Treasure)
+Main Shrine Buildings in Sumiyoshi-zukuri Style (National Treasure)

-Taiko Bridge (Soribashi)
+Taiko Bridge (Sori-bashi)

-Kagura Hall and Weddings
+Kaguraden and Weddings

-Nature and Gardens in the Precincts
+Nature and Gardens on the Grounds

-Trees and Ponds in the Precincts
+Trees and Ponds

 Sumiyoshi Park

-Spring: Cherry Blossoms and Taiko Bridge
+Spring: Cherry Blossoms and the Taiko Bridge

 Summer: Summer Festival

-Autumn: Autumn Leaves and Shrine Harmony
+Autumn: Autumn Leaves and Harmony with the Shrine

-Winter: New Year's Visit and Serenity
+Winter: New Year’s Visits and Tranquility

-The serene winter scenery is also worth seeing.
+Its quiet winter scenery is also worth seeing.

 Nearby Attractions